mulle-nat-stash/mulle-bootstrap/FAQ.md

 but mulle-allocator is also dependent on mulle-thread, then put mulle-thread ahead of mulle-allocator in the `repositories` file.

+### Is it a problem if a repository appears twice ?

+Sometimes yes.
+The dependency manager of mulle-bootstrap is not very sophisticated.
+If you have dependencies like A -> B -> C and  A -> C, it's better for mulle-bootstrap if you just specify A->B and B->C. If you also declare A->C, you may run into problems.

 ### It's not working as I expect now what ?